danielgil/log4j/README.md

-# $ puppet-log4j
+# puppet-log4j

 This is a puppet module to manage your log4j2 configuration programatically.
-It provides types for loggers and appenders so that your finall log4j config can be generated either from Hiera data or from puppet manifests.
+It provides types for loggers and appenders so that your final log4j config can be generated either from Hiera data or from Puppet manifests.

 ## Installation